 ]);

-Inserts or updates a record in the database.
-This command is designed for use with the default Idea Schema (tables with id
+ReplaceIntoDBInserts or updates a record in the database.
+This command is designed for use with the default Idea Schema (tables with id and data columns).
+For tables with custom schemas, use RunInDB with an INSERT OR REPLACE SQL statement.

 let df = New('Dataforge');